turper2024/cultural-mechanics/README.md

 hypothesis.
 Its gift-wrapped-control mapping distinguishes the reusable control capability from a changeable moral wrapper and licenses a chronology and wrapper-invariance test, not a finding of pretext or hidden direction.
+Its Iago miniature shows rival displacement and captured betrayal detection in a single fictional role topology without supplying empirical or person-level evidence.

 Another optional file is `build/md/0060-culture-program-ecology.semantic-definition.md`.
 Add it for questions